Keep up with the latest coronavirus information:

-Desks and chairs will be reconfigured in each classroom to meet the current class enrollments and social distancing protocol needs.
+Desks and chairs have been reconfigured in each classroom to meet the current class enrollments and social distancing protocols.

 - Desks will not be placed in clusters or workgroups.

-- Non-essential furniture and equipment will be removed from classrooms to create the maximum space possible for students and teachers.
+- Non-essential furniture and equipment have been removed from classrooms to create the maximum space possible for students and teachers.

 - When feasible, students, especially those in K-5, will meet in their classes for most of their day (including lunch).